Focusing is a powerful process for personal transformation

 For Health & Healing Professionals:

 Through workshops, I teach healing professionals how to incorporate this powerful body-centered approach into their current healing methods so that they are even more effective.
-Learn more about my Focusing Training Program.
+Learn more about my Focusing Training Program offered through the Seattle Focusing Institute.

 I include Focusing as one of the therapeutic skills I draw from in my Approach to Therapy.
 There are many ways to experience Focusing!
 Contact me if you’d like to schedule a free half-hour session or read more about the Benefits of Focusing.